-Marathon great Paula Radcliffe looks on course to win her age category* at the Boston Marathon as she earned her World Marathon Majors Six Star Medal in stunning style on Monday.
+Marathon great Paula Radcliffe has won her age category at the Boston Marathon as she earned her World Marathon Majors Six Star Medal in stunning style on Monday.

 The British legend only returned to a marathon course for the first time in 10 years in Tokyo last month, the other race apart from Boston which she needed to complete to claim a coveted Six Star medal.
 That covers the world’s six biggest marathons, though Sydney has now been added to what is a seven-strong list.